sap-linuxlab/community.sles-for-sap/roles/hana-system-replication/README.md

 The role performs the following tasks:

-* Ensure that all hosts /etc/hosts file contain all hosts required by HANA System replication (optional)
-* Ensures HANA System Replication specific network configuration is achieved
 * Ensure that the System PKI files are synced from primary host to secondary host
-* Enable
+* HANA System Replication is configured as specified

 ## Variables